yebo-ecommerce/js-sdk/README.md

   * `Countries`
   * `States`
 * `Plugins`
-  * Pluging will, probably, live in different repositories.
+  * Plugins will, probably, live in different repositories.

 ## Development
 This library does not have any native dependency, so its possible to just clone, install the dependencies(with `npm install`) and starts developing.